 When we move for weight rather than health, we tend to workout more, adopt "no pain no gain" mentalities, and berate ourselves into thinking if we only worked a little harder....

-Simply put, we're more likely to overdo exercise, to workout in ways that may leave us feeling even worse when we started, when moving in order to lose weight or control out body shape.
+Simply put, we're more likely to overdo exercise or workout in ways that leave us feeling worse than when we started when we move in order to lose weight or control body shape.
 It makes it a lot harder to listen to our bodies and take much needed rest.
 (Here's why "no pain no gain" isn't the best approach for those with autoimmune disease or chronic illness.)

 Moving for health and not for weight involves undoing all of the diet mentality and body image challenges we face as a society.
 We can't claim we're moving for "health", for "medical reasons", for "healing", for "remission"... when we're really, secretly, subtly moving for "thinness".
 We've got to break down the societal barriers, fat phobia and the fear of weight gain -- and recognize thin privilege (plus the fear of losing or never have status because of it).